The following guidelines apply to all customers who send their goods to Lufapak GmbH and their locations in Germany

-- Position data with supplier SKU and number of pieces
+- Item data with supplier article numbers and quantity

-All information on the delivery documents must correspond to the data from the goods registration.
+All information on the delivery documents must correspond to the data to the goods declaration (ASN).

 The vehicle and the load itself must be suitable for unloading from the rear using a loading bridge.
-Lateral unloading must be avoided and will be invoiced at the agreed hourly rate according to the time spent.
+Unloading from the side is to be avoided and will be charged at the agreed hourly rate according to time spent.

-The delivered packages and pallets underlay the following regulations:
+The delivered packages and pallets are subject to the following provisions:

-- Shipping label – Each package needs a shipping label with the correct address data (inclusive Lufapak customer name).
-Thereby an assignment to the receiving customer storage can be guaranteed.
+- Shipping label: Each package must have a shipping label with the correct address data (incl.
+Lufapak customer name) which ensures assignment to the receiving warehouse customer.

 - The sender address data on the shipping labels must be identical to the sender address data in the registration.
-The labels need to be placed on the outside and must be clearly visible.
+The labels need to be placed to the outside of the delivery packages in a clearly visible position.

-- The pallet goods must be manageable.
-Individual packages must be secured against falling.
-(Stretching or strapping)
+- The palletized goods must be manageable.
+Individual packages must be secured against falling (stretching or strapping).

 - The individual cartons must not weigh more than 23 kg.

-- The delivery documents/shipping documents need to be placed on the outside of the packages in a delivery note pocket.
+- The delivery note / shipping documents need to be placed on the outside of the packages in a commercially available transparent pocket / delivery note pocket.

-- For pallet delivery on the long side of the first pallet package.
+- For pallet deliveries on the long side of the first pallet package.

-- For package delivery on the largest area of the package.
+- For package deliveries on the largest area of the package.

-- The delivery note/shipping document must contain the order number (PO-number) for reference.
+- The delivery note / shipping document must contain the order number (PO – number) as a reference.

 - The packing list must contain, in addition to the shipping data and recipient data, each package with package number, part number and quantity per part number.

-In case of pallet-deliveries the following requirements are valid.
+In case of pallet-deliveries, the following specifications apply for storage:

-Euro flat pallet according to official exchange criteria of the European pallet pool with the dimensions 120 x 80 cm (L x W).
+Euro flat pallet according to the official exchange criteria of the European Pallet Pool with the dimensions 120 x 80 cm (L x W).
 The maximum gross weight of a delivered pallet with goods may not exceed 1000 kg.

 The dimensions of a disposable euro pallet (120 x 80 cm) must be observed.
-An identical design to a euro flat pallet is indispensable.
+It is essential that the pallet is of the same size as the Euro flat pallet.
 The maximum gross weight of a delivered pallet must not exceed 1,000 kg.

-The cardboard boxes/articles on the pallet are to be stacked flush and staggered in order to ensure safe storage in accordance with labor protection laws.
-Conversion is necessary if the goods are not stacked safely and staggered.
-The use of stretch film for pallet securing is permitted.
+The cardboard boxes / articles on the pallet are to be stacked flush and staggered in order to ensure safe storage in in the sense of the occupational health and safety laws.
+Conversion is necessary if the goods are not stacked securely and staggered.
+The use of stretch films to secure pallets is permissible.

-Pallets which are sideward overbuilt or to high are not permitted.
+Pallets that are sideward overbuilt or to high are not permitted.

-The maximum height for storage is 120 cm inclusive pallet.
-A delivery with higher dimensions is possible, but it needs to be rebuild.
+The maximum height for storage is 120 cm incl. pallet.
+A delivery with higher dimensions is possible but will be converted in the incoming department.

-Goods with special sizes can only be released for delivery after agreement.
-In this case please contact our support-team.
+Delivered goods with special dimensions are only released for delivery after agreement.
+In this case, please contact our support-team.